socomsystems/documentation/developer_manual/app/view/theming.rst

 .. sectionauthor:: Julius Härtl <jus@bitgrid.net>

-The Nextcloud theming app offers some tools for app developers to ensure that apps also match the themed look.
+The cyfrSpaces theming app offers some tools for app developers to ensure that apps also match the themed look.

 CSS classes
 -----------